LesterKim/personal-site/src/data/about.md

 - In the fall of 2014, I got my first technology job as a data analyst at [Yext](https://www.yext.com).

+- In the spring of 2017, I joined [Littlstar](https://littlstar.com) as a data engineer.

+- In the spring of 2019, I joined [Blue Apron](https://www.blueapron.com) as a software engineer.

+- In the spring of 2020, I joined [Aliro Quantum](https://www.aliroquantum.com) as a software engineer.

 Ask me in person for other stories that I will not share with the internet.

 # I like